maximbilan/iOS-Pie-Chart/README.md

   [self.chart setData:array withKey:[NSString stringWithFormat:@"Group %d", groupIndex+1] withTotal:total];
 }
 </pre>
-For scrolling datasets just tap on chart.
+For scrolling datasets just tap on the chart.
 <br>
 If you have one set of data, and you won't scroll them, use the following property:
 <pre>